-- Roadways and Trucking These sections focus on improving selected roadways, particularly for the benefit of truck travel access to regional roadways. - Stormwater This includes both potential to improve stormwater retention/conveyance within the public rights-of-way as well as potential of joint private accommodations of stormwater retention. - Transit Access (description and map on page 30) - Vulnerable Land Use Edges (description and map on page 31) - Bicycle Facilities (description and map on page 32)
+- Roadways and Trucking These sections focus on improving selected roadways, particularly for the benefit of truck travel access to regional roadways. - Stormwater This includes both potential to improve stormwater retention/conveyance within the public rights-of-way as well as potential of joint private accommodations of stormwater retention. - Transit Access (description and map on page 29) - Vulnerable Land Use Edges (description and map on page 30) - Bicycle Facilities (description and map on page 31) - Historic Resources (description and map on page 32)

-" Sub-district map on page 23
+" Sub-district map on page 28